Konstantin Kalinin

 If approvals are annoying, humans will bypass them.
 So we kept it simple:

-This is also why your Mintlify setup matters: docs updates are code diffs, which means they can be reviewed like any other PR, not “someone please edit this page in a CMS.”
+This is also why your Mintlify setup matters: docs updates are code diffs, which means they get reviewed like any other PR, instead of “someone please edit this page in a CMS.”

 We didn’t ask OpenClaw to “be helpful.”
 That’s how you get poetic nonsense.